This week’s Learning at a glance

 Dictation and homework due: Friday

 Please complete the weekly workout set!
-This will be set on Friday 8th December and due on Friday 15th December.
-This week the children will need to complete Autumn Workout 10 for Maths and English in the CGP Books.
+This will be set on Friday 14th March and due on Friday 21st March.
+This week the children will need to complete Spring Workouts 10 for Maths and English in the CGP Books.